Prempava/TEAM-23/README.md

 Users manually provide:

-->Land measurements
+→ Land measurements

-->Soil bearing capacity
+→ Soil bearing capacity

-->Slope information
+→ Slope information

-->Project requirements
+→ Project requirements

 The AI system then:

-->Predicts the most suitable building type
+→ Predicts the most suitable building type

-->Generates a parametric floorplan
+→ Generates a parametric floorplan

-->Estimates construction materials
+→ Estimates construction materials

 This allows us to demonstrate the core AI intelligence and decision-making logic while keeping the system functional and testable within the given time.